 FEATURE NAME CODE DEFINITION Clear System Alarm 9850 Cancels a system alarm display.
 Diagnostics Mode 9900 Enables or disables system diagnostics mode so that the database can be frozen and/or unfrozen, message/reset logs can be printed, and devices seized using the diagnostic feature codes.
 System History - Freeze System History - Unfreeze 9993 9998 The system fault history can be halted (frozen) or re- enabled using these feature codes, when diagnostics mode is enabled.
 The fault history is used by service per- sonnel when troubleshooting the system.
 Night Ring On/Off 9860 Places system in night mode or cancels night mode.
-While in night mode, the night toll and trunk restriction lists are used.
-Print Message Log 9975 Sends a report to a designated printer or file that lists sys- tem error messages, to be used for troubleshooting pur- poses.
-Print Reset Log 9972 Sends a report to a designated printer or file that shows system reset history information, to be used for trouble- shooting purposes.
-Program Database 9932 Allows the Administrator to make database changes using the keyset.
+While in night mode, the night toll and trunk restriction lists are used and the night transfer relays on the OPC are activated.
+Print Message Log 9975 Sends a report to a designated printer or file that lists system error messages, to be used for troubleshooting purposes.
+Print Reset Log 9972 Sends a report to a designated printer or file that shows system reset history information, to be used for trouble-shooting purposes.
 Program Station Data 9802 Can be used for programming station user name and serving attendant for any station in the system.
-Program System Speed Dial 9801 Programs system-wide speed-dial numbers when fol- lowed by location codes (000-099).
+Program System Speed Dial 9801 Programs system-wide speed-dial numbers when followed by location codes (000-999).
 Seize Device 9973 Used during troubleshooting to seize a specific trunk or station by indicating the board number, port number, and device number.
 Set Time/Date 9800 Programs system time and date.

-The Diagnostics Mode feature code (9900) must be entered at the Administrator's station to enable system diagnostic mode before these feature codes can be used.
+^{}The Diagnostics Mode feature code (9900) must be entered at the Administrator's station to enable system diagnostic mode before these feature codes can be used.